Kray twins: Deaths

-Ronnie died on 17 March 1995 at the age of 61 at Wexham Park Hospital in Slough, Berkshire.
-He had suffered a heart attack at Broadmoor Hospital two days earlier.
+Ronnie suffered a heart attack at Broadmoor Hospital on 15 March 1995, and died two days later at the age of 61 at Wexham Park Hospital in Slough, Berkshire.
 Reggie was allowed out of prison in handcuffs to attend the funeral.

-Reggie died from terminal cancer after being released from prison on compassionate grounds aged 66 on 1 October 2000.
+Charlie Kray, Ronnie and Reggie's older brother, was released from prison in 1975, after serving seven years of his 10-year sentence for his role in their gangland crimes.
+Charlie was sentenced to 12 years' imprisonment in 1997 for conspiracy to smuggle cocaine in an undercover drug sting.
+He died in prison of natural causes on 4 April 2000, aged 72, with Reggie allowed out of prison to attend his older brother's funeral.

 During his incarceration, Reggie Kray became a born-again Christian.
-He was freed from Wayland on 26 August 2000 on compassionate grounds, on the direction of Home Secretary Jack Straw.
-He had been diagnosed with bladder cancer earlier that year, and the illness had been declared as terminal.
+He was diagnosed with terminal bladder cancer in 2000.
+He was released from Wayland Prison on 26 August 2000 on compassionate grounds, at the direction of Home Secretary Jack Straw.
+Reggie died from terminal cancer aged 66 on 1 October 2000.
 The final weeks of his life were spent with his wife of three years, Roberta, in a suite at the Townhouse Hotel at Norwich, after he left the Norfolk and Norwich Hospital on 22 September 2000.
 Ten days after his death he was buried beside his brother Ronnie in Chingford Mount Cemetery.
 During the funeral, crowds of thousands lined up to applaud.

-Charlie Kray, Ronnie and Reggie's older brother, was released from prison in 1975, after serving seven years of his 10-year sentence for his role in their gangland crimes.
-Charlie was sentenced to 12 years' imprisonment in 1997 for conspiracy to smuggle cocaine in an undercover drug sting.
-He died in prison of natural causes on 4 April 2000, aged 72, with Reggie allowed out of prison to attend his older brother's funeral.